Snowdrop Spectaculars

 30 miles/55 mins from Sitting Spiritually

 Landscaped in the style of Capability Brown, the mile-long trail around their Himalayan gardens takes in small lakes, waterfalls, streams and at this time of year, an abundance of snowdrops.
+Seek out our Tranquillity Swing Seat there.
 Re-fuel in the tea room.
-Open every day from Tues 1 Feb, from 10am–6pm.
+Open Daily, 10.00am – 6.00pm (last entry at 5.00pm)

 National Trust Kingston Lacy, Wimborne Minster, Dorset